joaocansi/joaocansi/README.md

 # Hi, I'm [Your Name] 👋

-I'm a [Your University Year] undergraduate student pursuing a degree in Information Systems.
+I'm a undergraduate student majoring in Information Systems.
 My passion lies in the intersection of technology and creativity.
 I'm an avid gamer who enjoys diving into virtual worlds and even creates Minecraft plugins to enhance my gaming experiences.

 But that's not all – I'm also deeply passionate about the realms of deep learning and web development.
 I explore both the backend and frontend of web applications, driven by my love for technology and the desire to build meaningful digital solutions.

-## 💼 Current Projects
-- [Project 1](link): A brief description of Project 1.
-- [Project 2](link): A brief description of Project 2.

 ## 🌱 I'm Currently Learning
 - Deep learning techniques and frameworks.